thiagokokada/blog/posts/2026-05-03/01-my-favorite-device-is-a-chromebook-without-chromeos.md

 The `--fde` flag enables Full Disk Encryption that I think it is a must have for a portable device.
-Keep in mind that this will ask the password at every boot and the password screen will always show in vertical instead of horizontal orientation, one of the quirks of using a LCD panel for tablets instead of one for laptops.
+Keep in mind that this will ask the password at every boot and the password screen will always show in portrait instead of landscape orientation, one of the quirks of using a LCD panel for tablets instead of one for laptops.